~11,000 years ago

 Mission 66 initiated.
 The first concession-run snowcoach trips carry more than 500 people into the park in winter.

-Magnitude 7.5 earthquake strikes on August 17 west of Yellowstone, killing campers in Gallatin National Forest and affecting geysers and hot springs in the park.
+Magnitude 7.5 M earthquake strikes on August 17 west of Yellowstone, killing campers in Gallatin National Forest and affecting infrastructure, and thermal areas in the park.

 The Leopold Report is issued.

 The thermophile Thermus aquaticus is discovered in a Yellowstone hot spring.